harsh-ps-2003/rumi/README.md

 2. Tinker with a Cuckoo hashing scheme proposed by [this](https://eprint.iacr.org/2020/997.pdf) paper to improve efficiency and reduce the need for large buckets and store blocks more efficiently in the Simple Path ORAM!
 Though not sure about its security bottlenecks!
 3. Implement a secure update mechanism using ZKPs.
 4. Tackle side channel attacks!
-5. Add server-client setup for demo, although its a library!

 ## Disclaimer